jglazar/notes/python/codecademy.md

 child processes have most properties of parent processes
 parent processes generally wait for children before terminating

+### threads
+"thread" = actual sequence of processor instructions
+* at least one thread per process
+* share common resources like memory pages and active files
+* fast communication and context switching b/t threads
+* e.g. user input thread, sound thread, video thread within game process

+"multithreading" = single CPU core executes multiple threads
+* pro: tasks evenly split between threads
+* con: complex and non-deterministic (depends on CPU timing)
+  * data race -- multiple threads write to same data
+  * deadlock -- multiple threads wait for each other

+"kernel thread" = thread built into existing process
+* OS kernel is aware of and manages thread

+"user thread" = thread only in user space
+* OS does not manage, so more efficient
+* needs to be mapped to kernel thread for execution
+  * 1:1 kernel-level threading for simple system
+  * N:1 user-level threading for ultra-light threads
+    * no hardware acceleration
+  * M:N hybrid threading

+### Python

+threads
+* define threads with `import threading; thr = threading.Thread(target=fnct, args=(a1,a2,...,))`
+  * need trailing "," at end of arglist if only one arg
+* start thread with `thr.start()`
+* Python waits until the last thread to finish before terminating program
+  * but will claim to be done after last thread begins
+* use `thr.join()` after all `thr.start()` to force Python to wait for all thread execution to finish
+  * use separate for-loops for start and join
+* threads may not finish in the order they are started

+async
+* defines functions as "coroutines", which may be be paused/resumed to mimic multitasking
+  * use `async def fn`
+* run with `asyncio.run(fn)`
+* `await` command waits for condition to finish before continuing
+* `await asyncio.gather(*tasks)` groups all tasks together and allows them to run concurrently
+  * `*tasks` unpacks tasks list
+  * output order will be deterministic

+multiprocessing
+* same syntax as threads: `import multiprocessing; proc = multiprocessing.Process(target=fnct, args=(a1,a2,...,))`
+* start with `proc.start()`, then join with `proc.join()`
+* output order is non-deterministic, like threads

+can use `time.perf_counter()` to track code performance

+personal test:
+`for t in range(10000000): 46271902.01283094 / (t+1.2)`
+perform 3 times
+results:
+* multiprocessing ~ 0.6 s
+* sequential ~ thread ~ 1.8 s
+* async ~ 2.7 s

 ## misc

 ### decorators